Shopify: 3 months for $1/month, plus up to $10,000 credits as you sell

 • Address proof, contact details, policy pages, and support email point to the same operator.

 If you plan to launch with a domestic sole-proprietor license but the target payment provider requires an overseas company or local bank account, do not wait until the store is finished to change the entity.
+Fill the notes below before you treat this lesson as complete.

 Back to Course Outline